-The quarterfinals are a total goals, aggregate score series; away goals are tiebreakers.
-Should the aggregate and away goals both be tied at the end of the second leg, the winner will be determined by penalty kicks – no extra time will be played.
+The quarterfinals consist of a total goals, aggregate score series; away goals are not tiebreakers.
+Should the aggregate be tied at the end of the second leg, the winner will be determined by penalty kicks – no extra time will be played.

 Monarcas Morelia earned a comfortable away win on Thursday night as they beat 10-man Atlas 1-3.
 The result gives the michoacanos their first win of the Clausura 2020, while the Rojinegros have now lost three of their last four.

 Chances were few and far between in the first half, but Morelia was able to grab the lead in the 36th minute.
 From a corner kick, Aldo Rocha knocked the ball back into the center, where Fernando Aristeguita sent a bicycle kick towards goal for José Cortes got an unconventional final touch with his stomach to make it 0-1.